 Sometimes mittens just don't cut it.
 Each Hot to Go hand warmer has an internal disc for activation.
-Snap it and your feel it start to heat up in seconds.
+Snap it, and your feel it start to heat up in seconds.

 I'm definitely a fan of these OCOOPA rechargeable hand warmers.
-You can use the port to also charge your phone!
-These are great stocking stuffers, because there's still plenty of cold winter nights after Christmas.
+You can use the port also to charge your phone!
+These are great stocking stuffers because there's still plenty of cold winter nights after Christmas.

 If you're not sure which ones to go with, consider how long you'll need it.
 For short commutes, I'd go with HotSnapZ or Hot to Go.
-For longer outdoor activities I'd go with a rechargeable warmer like Zippo.
+For longer outdoor activities, I'd go with a rechargeable warmer like Zippo.

 Do your toes also suffer in cold weather?
 Toe warmers and foot warmers are also available, and yes, they'll fit in your hunting boots.
 As an added bonus, if you really want to keep your feet toasty, you'll love heated socks.